Fact-checked by the Snapmessages editorial team

 Under Section 702, the FBI conducted 278,000 warrantless searches of U.S. person communications in a single year, according to the declassified 2022 report from the Foreign Intelligence Surveillance Court, illustrating the scale at which government agencies can access private digital communications without individual warrants.

 The most effective protection against government-level surveillance at the content layer is using an end-to-end encrypted messaging app like Signal, where the service provider possesses no readable copy of message contents and therefore cannot produce one in response to a legal demand.
-However, metadata — who communicated with whom, and when — may still be obtainable through other means.
+Metadata, who communicated with whom, and when, may still be obtainable through other means, and that is a limitation no messaging app fully eliminates.

 How Can You Protect Your Messages from Being Monitored?

-Protecting your messages from being monitored requires layered defenses across your device, your network, and your choice of communication platform.
+Protecting your messages from monitoring requires layered defenses across your device, your network, and your choice of communication platform.
 No single measure is sufficient on its own, but combining them dramatically reduces your exposure.

 Secure Your Device Against Physical Compromise

-The most common way spyware reaches a personal device is through brief physical access — a partner, coworker, or attacker with access to your unlocked phone for as little as 60–90 seconds can install a stalkerware app.
+Spyware reaches personal devices most commonly through brief physical access.
+A partner, coworker, or attacker with access to your unlocked phone for as little as 60–90 seconds can install a stalkerware app.
 Use a strong, unique PIN (not biometrics alone, which can be compelled by law enforcement in some jurisdictions) and enable automatic lock after 30 seconds of inactivity.

-Enable two-factor authentication (2FA) on your Apple ID or Google account, which prevents attackers from silently installing apps through your account credentials.
+Enable two-factor authentication (2FA) on your Apple ID or Google account to prevent attackers from silently installing apps through your account credentials.
 Use an authentication app like Google Authenticator or Authy rather than SMS-based 2FA, since SMS codes can be intercepted through SIM-swap attacks.

 Use Encrypted Communication Platforms

 Be equally thoughtful about iCloud and Google Drive backups.
-If your iPhone backs up to iCloud without Advanced Data Protection enabled, Apple holds an encryption key to your iMessage backups — meaning a court order could compel Apple to produce readable copies of your messages even though iMessage itself uses end-to-end encryption.
-Enable iCloud Advanced Data Protection in Settings → [Your Name] → iCloud → Advanced Data Protection to fix this.
+An iPhone that backs up to iCloud without Advanced Data Protection enabled means Apple holds an encryption key to your iMessage backups, a court order could then compel Apple to produce readable copies of your messages even though iMessage itself uses end-to-end encryption.
+Enable iCloud Advanced Data Protection in Settings → [Your Name] → iCloud → Advanced Data Protection to close that gap.

 Protect Your Network Connections

 Avoid sending sensitive messages over public Wi-Fi networks, which are susceptible to man-in-the-middle attacks.
-If you must use public Wi-Fi, route your connection through a reputable VPN (Virtual Private Network) like Mullvad or ProtonVPN, which encrypts all network traffic between your device and the VPN server.
+When public Wi-Fi is unavoidable, route your connection through a reputable VPN (Virtual Private Network) like Mullvad or ProtonVPN, which encrypts all network traffic between your device and the VPN server.
 The Federal Trade Commission’s mobile security guidance recommends VPN use on any unsecured network as a baseline protection.

 What Should You Do If You Confirm Your Messages Are Being Monitored?

-If you have confirmed or strongly suspect that your messages are being monitored, your response should depend on whether the source is a criminal actor, an abusive partner, an employer, or a government entity — each requires a different approach.
+Confirming or strongly suspecting that your messages are being monitored calls for a response calibrated to the source.
+A criminal actor, an abusive partner, an employer, and a government entity each require a different approach.

 If the Source Is Criminal or an Abusive Partner

-Do not immediately alert the person monitoring you by deleting apps or changing passwords from the compromised device — sophisticated stalkerware can alert the controller when tampering is detected.
-Instead, use a separate, trusted device to consult resources.
-The National Domestic Violence Hotline (1-800-799-7233) has technology safety specialists trained specifically in this scenario.
+Do not immediately alert the person monitoring you by deleting apps or changing passwords from the compromised device.
+Sophisticated stalkerware can alert the controller when tampering is detected.
+Use a separate, trusted device to consult resources instead.
+The National Domestic Violence Hotline (1-800-799-7233) has technology safety specialists trained for exactly this scenario.
 The Coalition Against Stalkerware maintains a directory of support organizations at stopstalkerware.org.

 Document everything before taking action.
 Screenshot the suspicious apps, data usage figures, and battery usage data from the affected device.
 This documentation can support a police report and any subsequent legal action.